Credit where credit is due: redesigning City National Bank’s online credit card accounts.

 Second Round of User Testing

 The new round of updates tested favorably.
-We still had work to do, but we were on the right track.
+We knew we were on the right track.

 Refinement and Review